erizov/Professor/semester_1/lecture_01_sorting_fundamentals/insertion_sort/README.md

 ### Short Description

-A simple sorting algorithm that builds the final sorted array one item at a time, similar to how you sort playing cards in your hands.
+A simple sorting algorithm that builds the final sorted array one element at a time by inserting each element into its correct position.
+Solves the problem of sorting small datasets or nearly-sorted arrays efficiently.
+Example: Sorting playing cards in hand [7, 3, 9, 2] → [2, 3, 7, 9].
+Works by maintaining a sorted subarray and inserting each new element in the correct position.

 **Key Characteristics:**
 - **Time Complexity**: Varies